ptakf/AutoMRP/README.md

 ***

-AutoMRP is an MPS and MRP schedule calculator for products with an uncomplicated BOM.
+AutoMRP is a Master Production Schedule (MPS) and Material Requirements Planning (MRP) schedule calculator.

 You can try it at: https://ptakf-uek.github.io/AutoMRP